deoomen/technical-assessment-tasks/README.md

-# Technical Assessment Tasks

-This repository contains two technical assessment tasks for developers focusing on voice recognition, video processing, ML integration, and interactive visualization.

-## Tasks Overview

-1. [Smart Nature Observer](./tasks/task-1.md) - Video processing and segmentation task
-2. [Smart Voice Notes Organizer](./tasks/task-2.md) - Audio processing and organization task

-## Getting Started

-1. **Fork** this repository
-2. **Review** the task descriptions in the `tasks` directory
-3. Select one of the tasks for **complete MVP development**
-4. For the other - create complete **documentation of your idea of the implementation**
-6. Follow **setup instructions** in each task's documentation
-7. Submit your solution as described in the **submission guidelines**

-## Evaluation Criteria

-Detailed evaluation criteria are provided in each task description.
-Generally, we look for:

-- Code quality and organization
-- Technical implementation
-- User experience
-- Documentation

-## Questions?

-If you have any questions about the tasks, please open an issue in this repository or e-mail us.

-## License
+Technical Assessment Tasks
+This repository contains two technical assessment tasks focusing on rapid prototyping and agentic coding skills.
+The tasks are designed to evaluate your approach to problem-solving and ability to quickly create functional prototypes.

+🎯 Key Points

+Focus on Rapid Prototyping: These tasks are NOT about building production-ready features.
+We want to see your approach to quick, efficient problem-solving.
+Time Expectation: 3-4 hours total
+Evaluation Priority: Problem-solving approach > Code completeness Tool Freedom: Use any libraries/tools you prefer - the end result matters most 💡 What We're Looking For

+Smart Trade-offs:

+Choose what to implement vs what to mock
+Focus on core functionality over perfect code
+Document your decisions
+Technical Skills:

+Basic implementation of key features
+Clean, readable code structure
+Understanding of performance considerations
+Problem Solving:

+How you approach complex requirements
+Which shortcuts you take (and why)
+How you document your thought process
+🚀 Tasks Overview

+Smart Nature Observer

+Video processing prototype
+Real-time analysis simulation
+Basic UI for interaction
+Smart Voice Notes Organizer

+Audio processing prototype
+Text analysis simulation
+Simple organization interface
+📝 Getting Started

+Choose Your Focus:

+Pick the most interesting aspects to implement
+Mock or simulate complex features
+Document what you would do with more time
+Quick Setup:

+Fork this repository
+Use provided example code as starting point
+Start with basic functionality
+Submission:

+Working prototype (even if limited in scope) Documentation of your approach
+Notes about trade-offs made
+⚡ Example Approach

+A good prototype might include:

+Basic UI skeleton
+Simulated ML processing
+One or two core features working
+Clear documentation of what's mocked/simulated
+Notes about how you'd expand it in production
+❓ Questions?

+Open an issue for technical questions
+Contact team@libraxis.dev for scope clarification We're happy to discuss your approach!
+🎓 Evaluation Criteria

+We value:

+Clean, maintainable code
+Smart architectural decisions
+Clear documentation of trade-offs
+Working prototype (even if limited)
+We don't expect:

+Production-ready code
+Full feature implementation
+Perfect error handling
+Complete test coverage
+📖 License

 MIT